Kindness makes man stay with garage blocked for almost a year in the UK – News

 Omar Badran lived a nightmare that lasted almost a year when his garage at his home was blocked by an unknown driver’s car in Stoke, UK.

-He allowed a stranger to park the car at the site in December 2021, but he did not imagine that the man would never show up again to clear the place.
+He allowed a stranger to park the car there in December 2021, but he didn’t imagine the man would ever show up again to free up the garage.

 What was supposed to be an act of kindness turned into an ordeal that lasted for months as the Stoke resident had to fight to have the car towed from his property.